 AirMap delivers world-class airspace services for drones, providing airspace intelligence that powers the next generation of flight, today.
 Whether you use our APIs, SDKs, or other tools, we'll help you take flight safely and efficiently!

-Before you can interact with the AirMap APIs, you'll need to sign up for a free Developer Account and generate an API key.
+Before you can interact with the AirMap APIs, you'll need to sign up for a Developer Account and generate an API key.

 AirMap provides multiple APIs, and they are intended to be used together to take full advantage of the AirMap Platform.
 The APIs are loosely grouped into three categories that span the entire flight lifecycle: Discover, Plan, and Fly.
 The recommended sequence of APIs is illustrated below, along with details about each phase: